 Performance at interview will play a significant role in assessment against the selection criteria.
 Interviews are held following the application deadline and will be conducted by a minimum of two interviewers.

 Assessors screening applications and interviewers are looking for the following qualities:

 - substantial experience of working with clients, for example using evidence-based psychological treatment such as cognitive behavioural therapy

-- commitment to acquiring knowledge and skills related to the practice of MBCT
+- commitment to acquiring the knowledge and skills related to the practice and teaching of MBCT

 - ability to take advantage of academic teaching, as evidenced by prior learning history

 - openness to new ideas and the ability to absorb, communicate and use new information and concepts

 - ability to meet the time and study commitments of the course